Footsteps of Alexander the Great: Journey on Anatolia!

 FOOTSTEPS OF ALEXANDER THE GREAT!

-Alexander the Great certainly wanted to conquer the Persian Empire after ascending the throne.
-In the spring of 334 BC, he sets out with his army from the city of Amphipolis in Central Macedonia.
-In May of the same year, the first major battle of Alexander the Great’s Asian expedition, which crossed the Dardanelles Strait, took place on the banks of the Granikos River in the north-east of Troas.
+After ascending the throne of Macedon, Alexander the Great set his sights on conquering the vast Persian Empire.
+In the spring of 334 BC, he departed from Amphipolis in Central Macedonia, leading his army toward Asia.
+By May of the same year, having crossed the Dardanelles Strait, he fought the first major battle of his Asian campaign on the banks of the Granikos River, located in the northeastern part of ancient Troas.

 ROAD THROUGH PERKOTE